MostafaMGomaa/Chat-App/README.md

 ### Backend

-- Node.js
+- Node.js for implementing server .
-- Express
+- Express.js is the web server framework.
-- Socket.io
+- Socket.io to use websockets
 - momentjs

 ### Forntend